Sara Hadavi, Ph.D.

 Manhattan, KS 66506

 I entered the field of landscape design about two decades ago.
 I got my bachelor’s in Landscape Design, and my Master’s in Environmental Design in Iran.
-Then I worked with a wide range of planning and design firms as a freelance designer for about five years.
+Then I worked with a wide range of planning and architectural design firms as a freelance designer for about five years.
 Afterwards, I got my Ph.D. in Landscape Architecture from the University of Michigan, Ann Arbor, and my MLA from the University of Illinois at Urbana-Champaign.
 Before joining the K-State community, I taught at the Department of Landscape Architecture, and did research at the Department of Recreation, Sport and Tourism at the University of Illinois.